Indianapolis Pet Medical Services

 At Academy Animal Hospital, we know your pets are like family.
 When they are sick, you cannot rest until they feel better.
 Veterinary medicine is constantly discovering new treatments for pet illnesses and injuries.
 Our team continually works to stay on top of the latest advancements in pet treatments and preventive medicine to make sure your furry family members have access to the best healthcare possible.

 Good pet health starts with regular veterinary examinations.
-We recommend pets see a veterinarian at least once per year for a physical examination and shots.
+We recommend pets see a veterinarian at least once per year for a physical examination and vaccines.
 In some cases, twice-yearly visits are recommended for pets to stay healthy and safe.
 Each type of pet has its own vaccination and examination schedule for optimum health.

 For cats and kittens: